All-party meeting: Parties push for passage of women's reservation bill in Parliament session | Politics

 - India

-Several parties, including from the ruling and opposition sides, on Sunday made a strong pitch for tabling and passage of the women's reservation bill during the five-day Parliament session beginning Monday.
+Several ruling and opposition parties on Sunday made a strong pitch for the passage of the women's reservation bill during the five-day Parliament session beginning Monday.

-At an all-party meeting convened by the government, several leaders said the long-pending bill should be tabled and hoped that it can be passed with consensus.
+At an all-party meeting convened by the government on the eve of the session, several leaders said the long-pending bill should be tabled and hoped that it can be passed with consensus.

 ''All opposition parties demanded the passage of women's reservation bill in this Parliament session,'' Congress leader Adhir Ranjan Chowdhury said.